ivanz/ivanz.github.io/_posts/2016-06-07-how-does-typescript-discover-type-declarations-definitions.md

 ---
-title: "How does TypeScript discover type declarations (definitions)? (and some suttle differences)"
+title: "How does TypeScript discover type declarations or definitions? (and some subtle differences)"
 author: Ivan Zlatev
 layout: post
 categories:
   - Coding
 ---

-In this blog post I will cover how does TypeScript discover type declarations and the suttle differences in what the declarations should look depending on where they come from.
+In this blog post I will cover how does TypeScript discover type declarations and the subtle differences in what the declarations should look depending on where they come from.

 Let's say that we have a JavaScript module like the one below and we want to consume it together with type declarations either in TypeScript or JavaScript (TypeScripts can process JavaScript and provide intellisense via `allowJs`).